NASA Logo, National Aeronautics and Space Administration

 GOLD is led by the Principal Investigator, Dr. Richard Eastes of University of Central Florida (UCF).
 GOLD is a collaboration between UCF, University of Colorado/LASP, SES-GS, NCAR, University of California/Berkeley, NOAA, and others.

-+ Learn more about the GOLD Mission
++ Learn more at the NASA GOLD Mission Website

 Neutron star Interior Composition ExploreR (NICER)